-Within hours of Jack being born, his mum noticed that something wasn’t right.
-He was pale.
-Jack's oxygen levels were checked and were very low.
-He was rushed to intensive care where doctors diagnosed Transposition of the Great Arteries.
-This is a heart condition where the two main blood vessels taking blood away from the heart are the wrong way round.
+Within hours of Jack being born, his mum, Sam, noticed that he was starting to go blue.
+Doctors found that his oxygen levels were very low and he was rushed to intensive care.
+He was diagnosed with a life-threatening heart condition called Transposition of the Great Arteries, in which the two main blood vessels taking blood away from the heart are the wrong way round.

 Our research to help children with congenital heart disease